Open Access Dissertation

 As systems of power, UNESCO's Creative Content Programme and E-Platform influence media production and reveal tensions between institutional policies, and transnational media economies that specifically affect those at the margins in a developing community.

 James, Deborah Joanne, "The creative content programme and audiovisual e-platform: An institutional analysis of UNESCO's influence on the development of independent documentary content and production practice" (2011).
 Wayne State University Dissertations.
-Paper 279.
+279.